When does a Local Authority have to provide me with emergency accommodation?

 - Vulnerable people.
 You can be vulnerable due to old age, mental illness, handicap, physical disability or other special reason.
 You could also be vulnerable due to being a person fleeing domestic abuse or violence, or due to time spent in care, prison or the armed forces.

 The legal test for vulnerability has been clarified further in case law but this is complex and beyond the scope of this blog.

 If you approach a Local Authority seeking emergency accommodation and you are not provided with it you should seek legal advice and representation.
-At Osbornes Law we have an experienced and dedicated team ready to help.
+At Osbornes Law we have an experienced and dedicated housing and social welfare team ready to help.

 Blog post written by Muna Adam